Graduate Programs - Science Education

 M.S.
 The Master of Science degree is a thesis program with a minimum of 30 credit hours divided between education and a major science subject area.
 Students in this program work closely with a faculty advisor to engage in original research in science education.

 Teacher Certification Programs.
-There are two programs available to candidates seeking teacher certification in science education (grades 7-12): the Master of Arts in Teaching program (MAT), and the Master of Science in Teaching, (MST).
+The program available to candidates seeking teacher certification in science education is the Master of Science in Teaching, (MST).